goseamless/seamless-js/README.md

 - **adHeight** => width of the ad you want to display.
 - **keywords** => keywords are used for targeted ad delivery. it's optional and can be set to an empty string.
 - **reload** => information about whether this ad place should refresh itself in predefined periods. default value is true.
+- **interstitial** => information about whether this ad is of interstitial type. set to true only for an interstial ad definition. default value is false.

 ### 3. Copy and paste seamless.js initializer